Juan Sánchez-Villalobos Ramírez: Expanded history

-Alternate History (Highlander II: The Quickening)
+Alternative history

 The film Highlander II: The Quickening contradicts several parts of the original film, introducing an alien-based origin story for all the immortals and a new history for Ramírez.
 It is now said that Ramírez and Connor MacLeod were originally mortal men born on the planet Zeist, around the time of Earth's 16th century.
 They live as revolutionaries against the world's corrupt leadership and General Katana.
 Ramírez is depicted as a sorcerer and the Quickening is now said to be a "kind of" magic he uses to create a bond between him and MacLeod that not even death can break.
 Captured by Katana's forces, Ramírez, MacLeod and the other prisoners are exiled to Earth, somehow becoming immortal in the process.
 They are told that their unending exile will end after they battle each other and only one remains.
 The final survivor will become mortal and can choose to remain on Earth to live out their days or return to Zeist with amnesty.

 The film then takes place in 2024 where Connor MacLeod is now mortal since becoming the final winner.
 Not willing to risk he may ever return to Zeist, Katana sends assassins who become immortal as they arrive on Earth.
 MacLeod kills them, regaining his immortality and youth in the process.
-Using the magic of the Quickening, MacLeod summons Ramírez back from death.
+Using the magic of the Quickening, MacLeod resurrects Ramírez.
 The two fight alongside each other again, then Ramírez sacrifices his life to allow MacLeod a chance to escape a death trap.

 In 2000, a director's cut was released called Highlander II: Renegade Version.
 In this cut, all references to Zeist are removed.
 Earth's immortals are now said not to be aliens but immortals who were born in an ancient civilization lost before recorded history.
 Ramírez and MacLeod were still depicted as revolutionaries against Katana, said to be another immortal, and they are still seen forging a bond through magic (though the magic is no longer referred to as the Quickening).
 When they are captured by Katana, the trial scene has replacement dialogue to explain that the immortal criminals will be exiled into the far future.
 As before, they will be forced to fight each other for the chance to either become mortal or return to their rightful home in the distant past, their crimes pardoned.

-The film Highlander III: The Sorcerer (1994), also called Highlander: The Final Dimension, acts as an alternate sequel to the original film and removes Highlander II from its continuity.
+The film Highlander III: The Sorcerer (1994), also called Highlander: The Final Dimension, acts as an alternative sequel to the original film and removes Highlander II from its continuity.
 Similarly, Highlander II cannot exist in the same continuity as Highlander: The Series.